 *To make this one coeliac friendly: replace the spelt flour with 1 1/2 cups GF flour mix plus 1/4 cup almond/seed meal

-Into your blender/processor/nutribullet/thermo cooker place the bananas, butter, vanilla, milk and syrup.
+Into your blender/processor/nutribullet/thermo cooker place the bananas, butter, vanilla, milk and sugar/syrup.
 Blitz until smooth (Speed 7, 10 seconds)

-In a separate bowl, whisk together the baking powder, cocoa, salt, cinnamon and flour (plus almond/seed meal if using).
+In a separate bowl, whisk together the flour baking powder, cocoa, salt and cinnamon (plus almond/seed meal if using).

 Add the dry mix to the wet and mix to combine (Speed 4, 10 seconds, scrape down and repeat).
 Don’t over beat.
 I often just tip the wet mix into the bowl with the flour mix and combine by hand.